Renew Application Gateway certificates

 az network application-gateway ssl-cert update \ -n "<CertName>" \ --gateway-name "<AppGatewayName>" \ -g "ResourceGroupName>" \ --cert-file <PathToCerFile> \ --cert-password "<password>"

-To learn how to configure SSL Offloading with Azure Application Gateway, see Configure SSL Offload
+To learn how to configure TLS Offloading with Azure Application Gateway, see Configure TLS Offload